fsprojects/FSharp.Formatting/docs/content/index.md

  - [F# code formatting](codeformat.html) - this page provides more details about the F# code formatter; it discusses how to call it to obtain information about F# source files.

- - [Library documentation tool](metadata.html) - provides a brief documentation for a tool that generates nice HTML documentation from "XML comments" in your .NET libraries.
+ - [API documentation tool](metadata.html) - provides a brief documentation for a tool that generates nice HTML documentation from "XML comments" in your .NET libraries.
    The tool handles comments written in Markdown too.